Ryne Stanek: Miami Marlins

-On July 31, 2019, the Rays traded Stanek and Jesús Sánchez to the Miami Marlins in exchange for Nick Anderson and Trevor Richards.
-On August 4, 2020, Stanek was placed on the injured list after contracting COVID-19 and returned a month later on September 4.
+On July 31, 2019, the Rays traded Stanek and Jesús Sánchez to the Miami Marlins in exchange for pitchers Nick Anderson and Trevor Richards.
+On August 4, 2020, Stanek was placed on the injured list after contracting COVID-19, returning a month later on September 4.
 On the year, Stanek pitched to a 7.20 ERA in nine relief appearances for the Marlins.
+He also pitched two scoreless innings in a loss to the Atlanta Braves in the National League Division Series.
 On December 2, 2020, Stanek was non-tendered by the Marlins.

 Houston Astros

-On January 7, 2021, Stanek signed a 1-year, $1.1 million contract with the Houston Astros.
-For the 2021 season, he talled a 3–5 won–loss record, two saves, and a 3.42 ERA over 72 relief appearances (4th in the AL).
+On January 7, 2021, Stanek signed a one-year, $1.1 million contract with the Houston Astros.
+For the 2021 season, he posted a 3–5 won–loss record, two saves, and a 3.42 ERA over 72 relief appearances.

 Stanek avoided arbitration with the Astros on March 22, 2022, agreeing to a $2.1 million contract for the season.
 He earned his first save of the season on April 27 versus the Texas Rangers, allowing one run one in the ninth and leaving runners stranded on second and third to close out a 4–3 win.
-After entering the July 22 contest versus the Seattle Mariners with the bases loaded and tying run aboard, Stanek closed out the inning en route to a 5–2 Astros win and extended a personal scoreless inning streak to 27.
-Stanek produced 10 straight scoreless appearances until September 25, 2022, when the Baltimore Orioles scored a run in the eighth inning.
-In the 2022 season finale versus the Philadelphia Phillies, Stanek pitched a clean seventh to lower his ERA to 1.15, eclipsing the single-season franchise record for relievers set by Will Harris in 2019 (1.50).
+After entering the July 22 game against the Seattle Mariners with the bases loaded and tying run aboard, Stanek closed out the inning en route to a 5–2 Astros win and extended a personal scoreless inning streak to 27.
+Stanek produced 10 straight scoreless appearances until September 25, when the Baltimore Orioles scored a run in the eighth inning.
+In the 2022 season finale versus the Philadelphia Phillies, Stanek pitched a clean seventh to lower his ERA to 1.15, eclipsing the single-season franchise record for relievers set by Will Harris in 2019.

-In 2022, Stanek also totaled 2–1 W–L with one save in 54 2/3 innings over 59 relief appearances.
-The Astros advanced to the World Series and defeated the Phillies in six games to give Stanek his first career World Series title.
+In 2022, Stanek totaled a 2–1 record with one save in 54 2/3 innings over 59 relief appearances.
+The Astros won the World Series, defeating the Phillies to give Stanek his first career World Series title.

 On January 13, 2023, Stanek agreed to a one-year, $3.6 million contract with the Astros, avoiding salary arbitration.
+In 55 games for Houston in 2023, he posted a 4.09 ERA with 51 strikeouts across 502⁄3 innings pitched.

+Seattle Mariners

+On March 10, 2024, Stanek signed a one-year, $4 million contract with the Seattle Mariners.
+In 46 appearances with the Mariners, he threw 39 innings and recorded a 4.38 ERA.

+New York Mets

+On July 26, 2024, the Mariners traded Stanek to the New York Mets in exchange for minor league prospect Rhylan Thomas.
+Across 17 games in the regular season for the Mets in 2024, Stanek posted a 6.06 ERA with 23 strikeouts across 161⁄3 innings pitched.
+He became a free agent after the season.

+On January 30, 2025, Stanek re-signed with the Mets on a one-year, $4.5 million contract.